moble/Quaternionic.jl/docs/src/index.md

 julia> simplify.(Q * imz * conj(Q))
 0 + (2q[1]*q[3] + 2q[2]*q[4])𝐢 + (2q[3]*q[4] - 2q[1]*q[2])𝐣 + (q[1]^2 + q[4]^2 - (q[2]^2) - (q[3]^2))𝐤
 ```
+(Though, note that you probably want to use `Q(imz)` instead of the last expression, when using
+floating-point numbers, for efficiency reasons.)

 The basic algebraic operations work as you would expect:
 ```jldoctest example